DirectoryTree/ImapEngine/readme.md

 #### Debugging

-The `debug` configuration option controls the logging behavior during the IMAP connection process.
+The `debug` configuration option controls logging behavior for the mailbox.
 It accepts the following values:

 **Boolean:**
 - `false` – (Default) Disables debugging output